-The worldly owners, a creative duo who opted for the solace of the woods, took the weathered Norwegian exterior and married comfort & designer decoration to create a lux vibe, bringing a slice of cosmo living to the forest edge.
+The worldly owners, a creative design duo who opted for the solace of the woods, took the weathered Norwegian exterior and married comfort and designer decoration to create a luxe vibe, bringing a slice of boutique cosmo living to the forest edge.

-Cosy living is echoed in each suite & room which cleverly showcase distinctive compilations, capturing the design attributes of some of the greatest metropoles and setting them into the serenity of Norway.
+Cosy living is echoed in each suite and room which cleverly showcase distinctive compilations, capturing the design attributes of some of the greatest metropoles and setting them into the serenity of Norway.

-This is a year-round destination from which to explore the vast wilderness that equally serves as a creative, escapist pad or as the perfect hub to gather friends & family – it’s about smart country living with an imaginative touch of interialist delight; perfect for modern-day tree hugging nomads of style.
+This is a year-round destination from which to explore the vast wilderness that equally serves as a creative, escapist pad or as the perfect hub to gather friends and family – it’s about smart country living with a boutique imaginative touch of interialist delight; perfect for modern-day tree hugging nomads of style.

-Breakfast is homely, soulful and fresh - adding their own twists to familiar favourite dishes that bring the outdoor flavours to the breakfast table.
-But the gastro triumph here is the fresh foodie concepts that sit so perfectly with the soul of the Herangtunet.
-This is the tale of Norwegian food with a creative vivre by owner, come Chef Marie-José.
+Breakfast is homely, soulful and fresh - adding their own twists to familiar favourite dishes that bring outdoor flavours to the breakfast table.
+But the gastro triumph here is the fresh foodie concepts that sit so perfectly with the soul of Herangtunet Boutique Hotel - this is the tale of Norwegian food with creative vivre, by owner-cum-chef, Marie-José.

-The gastro highlight though, weather permitting, is to sit around the fire pit, OFYR, an oversized bbq and fire that lets you prepare meats, seafood and even fry an egg while you gather with new friends - this is the Herangtunet experience among the pine trees.
+The gastro highlight though, weather permitting, is to sit around the fire pit, OFYR, an oversized bbq and fire that lets you prepare meats, seafood and even fry an egg while you gather with new friends - this is the Herangtunet Boutique Hotel experience, among the pine trees.

-Marco & Marie-José Robeerst clearly fell in love with this location and it too has captured their imagination for creating a hotel of style, naturalness and originality.
+Marco and Marie-José Robeerst clearly fell in love with this location and it too has captured their imagination for creating a hotel of style, naturalness and originality.